The Horizontal Reading Group

 The entanglement proposed by Sadie Plant will serve as the connecting thread to review upcoming texts related to quantum phenomena and the pyramidality embedded in our socio-political structures, our collective human imaginaries, materialities, and passions.

-Also find here some guidelines for respectful (horizontal) engagement.
+Find here some guidelines for respectful (horizontal) engagement.